bliang01/homework2_solution/README.md

 For the following tests, let `A` be an `n`-by-`n` 5-diagonal matrix consisting of "5" along the main diagonal and "-1" on the (-2),(-1),(+1), and (+2) off-diagonals and the vector `b` be the vector `[0, 1, 2, ..., n-1]`.
+Additionally, use an initial guess (`x0`, in the previous hw) of all zeros.

 * Does `jacobi` return an approximate solution to the system *Ax = b* for various `n`?